SaltyGoo/saltygoo.github.io/_posts/2020-11-13-metal-to-flame.md

 ---
 **R**: 60'  **D**: [dice] rounds

 Metal was born of fire and bends to fire.
 You change a metal object in range into searing fire.
-The object maintains its mass and shape but scorches for 1D4 fire damage for each [dice] invested.
+The object maintains its mass and shape but scorches for 1D4 fire damage when worn or used as a weapon for each [dice] invested, and inflicts [dice] damage every subsequent turn of contact.

 If you invest 4 dice or more in this spell and scribe your [Sigil](https://saltygoo.github.io/spells/#lexicon), the effect becomes permanent.